hci-lab-um/heuristics-for-test-tool-design/Heuristics-fast-path.md

 [About H01.
 Why do we need this tool?](H01-Why-do-we-need-this-tool.md)

+- Quality in Use Attribute: Freedom from Risk
+- Product Quality Attribute: User Goals, Appropriateness

 ## H02: Who?

 Who (else) will use the tool?
 Who provides information for inputs?
 Who uses information from outputs?

 [About H02.
 Who will use or be affected by the tool?](H02-Who-will-use-or-be-affected-by-this-tool.md)

+- Quality in Use attribute:
+- Product QUality Attribute:

 ## H03: Experience?